needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_BurstIntrinsics.md

-Burst exposes all Intel SIMD intrinsics from SSE up to and including AVX2 by means of the `Unity.Burst.Intrinsics.X86` family of nested classes, and **experimental** Arm Neon intrinsics for Armv7 and Armv8 by means of the `Unity.Burst.Intrinsics.Arm.Neon` class.
+Burst exposes all Intel SIMD intrinsics from SSE up to and including AVX2 by means of the `Unity.Burst.Intrinsics.X86` family of nested classes, Arm Neon intrinsics for Armv7 and Armv8, and **experimental** Armv8.2 Neon intrinsics (RDMA, crypto, dotprod) by means of the `Unity.Burst.Intrinsics.Arm.Neon` class.
 These are intended to be statically imported as they contain plain static functions:

 ```c#